Facing Drug Charges in Pittsburgh? Our Drug Lawyers Can Help

 Western PA’s Only Certified Criminal Defense Trial Lawyer

 Our firm’s managing partner Michael V. Worgul is certified as a Criminal Defense Trial Lawyer by the National Board of Trial Advocacy.
-He’s the only attorney in Western Pennsylvania with this credential.
+He’s the only drug crime attorney in Western Pennsylvania with this credential.
 This certification demonstrates attorney Worgul has achieved a high level of knowledge, skills, and experience.

 Every attorney at our firm is a trial lawyer who is comfortable in the courtroom.

 Our Drug Crime Lawyers Have a History of Successful Results

 Even if it’s a misdemeanor drug charge, all drug crimes could be a disaster for you and your loved ones.
 Worgul, Sarna & Ness, Criminal Defense Attorneys have a proven track record of success for people facing drug charges.
 Look at our results for drug charges.
 Our drug defense attorneys help people avoid charges, get charges reduced, and obtain lenient sentences when a conviction is unavoidable.